-- Letter of apology from pupil - Withholding participation in any school trips or sports events - Withdrawal from a particular lesson or peer group and sent to a member of the Senior Management Team - Interview with the Head - The child is put on a daily feedback report which is completed by the teachers and shared with parents.
+- letter of apology from pupil; - withholding participation in any school trips or sports events; - withdrawal from a particular lesson or peer group and sent to a member of the senior management team; - interview with the head; - the child is put on a daily feedback report which is completed by the teachers and shared with parents.

 All of these must be recorded on the sanction list.
-At this stage parents should have been informed by the form teacher or if appropriate the Head.
+Parents will have been informed by the form teacher or if appropriate the Head prior to these sanctions being actioned.

-For serious misdemeanours such as severe or persistent bullying exclusion may be necessary.
+For serious misdemeanours, such as severe or persistent bullying, exclusion may be necessary.
 Such an exclusion would normally be for not less than 24 hours and not more than five days.
 Please refer to Appendix A of this policy for information concerning permanent exclusion.